 As both technologies have been practiced on an industrial scale for nearly a century, and their efficiency is limited by the laws of physics, these numbers cannot be expected to change dramatically.

 In 1977, the cost of a watt of solar electricity was $76.77 and solar energy had been around and understood for millennia.
 In 2013, solar was $0.74/watt and continues to fall through today in 2017.
 This is an over 99% drop in cost.
 Who is John to say that Hydrogen will not drop in cost similar to the way solar has?
-Hydrogen is already almost on par with gasoline today in California with only 27 public retail fueling stations online.
+Hydrogen is already almost on par with gasoline today in California with only 27 public retail fueling stations online at the time of this article’s publication date.
 The price per kilogram of public retail Hydrogen dispensed at the pump has dropped already from $16/kg to $10/kg in certain locations, which is a nearly 40% drop.
 As more stations come online and compressor and chiller technology advances, Hydrogen costs will fall in a pattern similar to solar, because like solar, there is an unlimited amount Hydrogen available.
 John’s argument is not true.
 The supporting link John references is a 300 page NREL document published in 2009, which does not support the claim he made and he cites no specific reference or pages within that 300 page document.

 The main point of the Praxair article I referenced above is that there are only 10 liquefaction plants in the USA and Praxair has only done capacity expansions on those 10 facilities once every 5 years.
 The article clearly states “The infrequent builds means it’s very difficult to reproduce designs”.
 The document also states that larger plants are more capital efficient.
 The document is a good one because it clearly states the real challenges to Hydrogen’s ramp up but it becomes clear how those challenges can be overcome given that there has never been a reason to ramp up production until now.